kuyawa/PayWithStellar/docs/userguide.md

 Ok, first of all you need a Stellar account since payments will be sent to that account, so [go get one](https://www.stellar.org/account-viewer) and fund it with at least 1 XLM.

 Once you have your account ready, we will be using the **public key** only, keep your **secret key** in a safe place and do not share it, do not enter it in any website on the internet.
-The public key is the address people will use to send payments for their purchases.
+The public key is the address people will use to send you payments for their purchases.

 Download the PayWithStellar button image from [here](https://github.com/kuyawa/PayWithStellar/blob/master/media/paywithstellar.jpg) and save it in your website media folder.